mwrnd/KiCad_Libraries/README.md

 KiCad Symbols and Footprints

-These symbols and footprints have **NOT** yet been tested on working projects.
+Some of these symbols and footprints have **NOT** yet been tested on working projects.

 ## KiCad Symbols